In the Secondary Years we provide a personalised and comprehensive programs for students aligned to the Victorian Curriculum.

 Our students have access to a range of elective and specialist classes such as Visual Art, Music, Physical Education, Dance Therapy and Library, in addition to a range of work experience programs.

-We also offer a camp program where students attend a camp facility at Blackwood providing a variety of community experiences.
+We also offer a camp program where students attend a camp facility at Blackwood providing a variety of differentiated experiences.

-Transition in the Secondary Years is a process that involves intensive collaboration between school, parents/carers and community service providers.
+Transition in the Secondary Years is a process that involves intensive collaboration between school, parents, carers and service providers.

 When transitioning students into the next phase of their education and adult life it is important that parent/carers are presented with a number of appropriate options and are empowered throughout the process.